emilia-t/OnlineMapServer/README.md

 # online-map-server

-This is a backend PHP service used to support online map editors
+This is a backend PHP service used to support online map editor

 This project is based on Workerman(4.0.19) and PHP(7.3.31) and PHPMailer(6.5.0)